CommieDwarf/Draughts/README.md

 The main goal of this project was not to create the best bot possible, but to have fun turning strategy into code and improving my development skills.

 I rewrote the entire application about three times, improving the code quality and architecture with each iteration.
-For reference, I kept the old bot logic in `oldEngine.ts` to remind myself how far I’ve come – my first attempt was in pure JavaScript (and yes, it was a mess 😄).
+For reference, I kept the old logic in `old` folder to remind myself how far I’ve come – my first attempt was in pure JavaScript (and yes, it was a mess 😄).